ThomasPasquali/SbatchMan/design document.md

   - Jobs config file: `command`, `preprocess`, `postprocess`, `name`, `cluster_config`

 **Substitution syntax:** To use variables in a field, use the `{var}` notation.
 For standard maps, use the syntax `{map[key]}`.
 If the key itself is a variable, prefix it with `$`, for example: `{map[$var]}`.

-### Python Blocks
-In the **job configuration file**, when basic variable substitution isn’t sufficient, Sbatchman allows you to embed Python code directly within the YAML file to generate dynamic values or lists.
-To include a Python block, wrap the code in `{{ ... }}` brackets within a field.
-Sbatchman variables can be referenced inside the python block by prefixing them with a `$` sign.
-A Python block can return either a single value or a list.
-If a list is returned, Sbatchman automatically creates multiple job variants - one for each value in the list, similar to how list variables work.
-Other return types are not supported.

 ### Example: Cluster Configuration (`clusters_configs.yaml`)